Questor’s Gambit

 A burning rage inside Cmdr.
 Wilker told him to bark and howl and gun these insects down, but that wouldn’t help the captain.
 One more cocoon on the bridge wouldn’t get the Initiative out of here.

 The arthropoids hadn’t seen Cmdr.
-Wilker, so the Collie stepped slowly away.
+Wilker, so the collie stepped slowly away.
 As he left the bridge, his gaze fell on the viewscreen: the Initiative was surrounded by icosahedral ships.
 Even if he had control of his own vessel, it would mean a space battle to get out of here.

 Cmdr.
 Wilker didn’t have a plan yet, but he kept moving, heading instinctively toward engineering.
 That was the heart of the vessel.
 With the bridge lost, he should be down there.
 Maybe, he thought, Lt.
-LeGuin could find a way to reroute the ship’s controls and pilot it from engineering.
+LeGuin could find a way to reroute the ship’s controls and pilot the Initiative from engineering.

 It would probably help to have a few more paws on their side, so Cmdr.
 Wilker stopped at the next cocoon he saw and hacked into the sticky shell of silk with his vibro-dagger.
 What he found underneath dropped him to his knees, and the vibro-dagger fell out of his paw, clattering to the floor.
 He had imagined the cocoons to be some sort of stasis — a way to neutralize enemies.
 Nothing more.
 He had been so wrong.